terraform-ibm-modules/terraform-ibm-cos/examples/bucket/README.md

 | region          | Target location or environment to create the resource instance.  | string | n/a     | yes      |
 | resource\_group | Name of the resource group                                       | string | n/a     | yes      |

+## NOTE: If we want to make use of a particular version of module, then set the argument "version" to respective module version.